Ben Gunn (Treasure Island): Other media

 In the 1996 Disney film Muppet Treasure Island, this character was feminized as Benjamina Gunn (Miss Piggy) by Brian Henson and the scriptwriters, in which she is written as Captain Smollett's former fiancée who was jilted at the altar and later became romantically involved with Captain Flint before being marooned and made queen of the native wild boars on the island.
 By the end of the film, she and Smollett rekindle their relationship and she helps him against Silver's pirate crew.

 In Disney's animated film Treasure Planet, Ben Gunn is portrayed as B.E.N. (voiced by Martin Short), an abandoned, whimsical robot who claims to have lost most of his memory (with B.E.N. standing for Bio-Electronic Navigator) after a component was stolen by Captain Flint.
-Jim and his group meet BEN while exploring the Treasure Planets forest, and the robot invites them to his house to care for the wounded Captain Amelia.
+Jim and his group meet BEN while exploring the planet's forest, and the robot invites them to his house to care for the wounded Captain Amelia.
 When Silver's pirates corner the group here, using a back-door, Jim and BEN return to the ship in an attempt to recover the map.
 BEN, working to sabotage the ship's artillery, accidentally turns off the artificial gravity, whereupon Jim and Scroop, who were fighting, threaten to float off into space, which happens to Scroop.
 Later, Jim and BEN obtain the map.
-Upon their return, they are captured by Silver, who has already captured Doppler and Amelia.
-In the stash of treasure, Jim comes across the skeletal remains of Flint himself, holding a missing part of BEN's cognitive computer.
-Jim replaces this piece, causing BEN to remember that the planet is set to explode upon the treasure's discovery.
-After narrowly escaping the explosion of the planet, BEN joins Jim's family and is finally seen working in the rebuilt Benbow Inn.
+Upon their return, they are captured by Silver, who has already taken Doppler and Amelia prisoner.
+While searching the treasure stash, Jim discovers the skeletal remains of Flint himself, clutching a missing part of BEN’s cognitive computer.
+Jim re-inserts the memory circuit from Flint, which restores BEN’s memory.
+BEN then recalls that Flint had taken his memory to prevent him from revealing that the planet would begin collapsing if anyone tried to steal his treasure.
+After narrowly escaping the exploding planet, BEN joins Jim’s family and is last seen working at the rebuilt Benbow Inn.

 For a time, in London there was an annual production at the Mermaid Theatre, originally under the direction of Bernard Miles, who played Long John Silver, a part he also played in a television version.
 Comedian Spike Milligan would often play Ben Gunn in these productions.

 The Ben Gunn Society album released in 2003 presents the story centered around the character of Ben Gunn, based primarily on Chapter XV ("Man of the Island") and other relevant parts of the book.

 Ben Gunn was the main inspiration for Herman Toothrot, a marooned and half-crazed hermit in the Monkey Island game series.

 Ben Gunn is portrayed by Chris Fisher in the Starz television series Black Sails.
 He is first encountered by Captain Flint and his crew when they are captured and imprisoned after landing on an island inhabited by a large group of escaped slaves.
 Gunn is already a prisoner in the settlement, being the last surviving crew member of an unnamed slave trading vessel.